ave-uhhh/archaeology-database/README.md

 * Used to omit header information stored in the original data text files using a skip of 2

 Bad files - stored in fails folder
+* Were created in case of error, but remained empty because data was clean and met all constraints

+Log files - stored in logs folder
+* Recorded detailed session metadata and confirm inserts

+Macro files - stored in macros folder
+* Query 1 identified fields containing Bronze Age artefacts
+* Query 2 retrieved finds from fields where turnips are grown

 Requirements
 ------------